A History of LGBTQIA+ and Pride Month Marketing

 – Gilbert Baker

-Much like the years preceding, more marketing and propaganda efforts were created against the community, which had decades-long ramifications.
+Much like the years preceding, more marketing and propaganda efforts were created against the community, which had lasting ramifications over decades.
 This lasted well into the 1960s.

-In the ‘60s, Pride Month campaigns looked like protests, sit-ins, boycotts and uprisings.
+In the 1960s, Pride Month campaigns took the form of protests, sit-ins, boycotts, and uprisings.

-As the LGBTQIA+ community reached a breaking point when it came to oppression and violence, there was, of course, room for continued PR and earned media work, but the on-the-streets activism is what really got the ball rolling for the Liberation Movement.
+As the LGBTQIA+ community reached a breaking point when it came to oppression and violence, there was, of course, room for continued PR and earned media work.
+Still, the on-the-streets activism is what got the ball rolling for the Liberation Movement.

-In the ‘70s, Pride Month campaigns looked like heightened activism.
-Though the Stonewall uprising was remembered annually, Pride Month had not quite been solidified as a concept in the popular mind or in marketing.
+In the 1970s, Pride Month campaigns emerged as a heightened form of activism.
+Although the Stonewall uprising was commemorated annually, Pride Month had not yet been established as a concept in popular culture or marketing.

 The 1980s and ‘90s

 The LGBTQIA+ community was rocked to its core in the ’80s.
-Things had come a long way since Stonewall, but an even bigger threat was emerging — one that’s led to further stigma against the community, even to this day.
+Things had come a long way since Stonewall, but an even bigger threat was emerging—one that has led to further stigma against the community, even to this day.
 The HIV and AIDS pandemic placed a target on many LGBTQIA+ people’s backs.

 ACT UP